What is…

 More recent ground penetrating radar scans and archaeological digs at the site have so far revealed citadel walls, halls, stockrooms, and an underground stockroom.
 This so far indicates an ancient defensive fort but not yet a large city.

-Christian researcher Garry M. Matheny has provided interesting evidences that this Tell is not the location of Tahpanhes.
+Christian researcher Garry M. Matheny has provided interesting evidences that this Tell may not be the location of Tahpanhes.
 He concluded that the ancient Egyptian city of Memphis best fits the Biblical description of Tahpanhes.

 More information